What do districts get by enrolling in TexQuest?

 Can we sign up as a campus or as a group of campuses within a district?

 No. Participation in the TexQuest program is by District only.
 The TexQuest resources are intended for K-12 students, and making them available to all students better prepares them for the next level of their education.

-Districts that participate in the program will be invoiced an annual participation fee.
-The State Fiscal Year 2017 participation fee is $0.25 per student based on enrollment data provided by TEA.
-Invoicing is handled by the Texas State Library and Archives Commission (TSLAC) annually.
+Districts that participate in TexQuest will be invoiced an annual participation fee.
+The State Fiscal Year 2021 (September 1, 2020-August 31, 2021) participation fee will be $0.29 per student based on enrollment data provided by TEA on AskTED.
+The Texas State Library and Archives Commission (TSLAC) handles all Invoicing for TexQuest annually.